bean980310/civitai-downloader/README.md

-# civitai-model-downloader
+# Model Downloader for CivitAI
-Model Downloader Package and CLI for CivitAI.
+Model Downloader Package for Python Developer and CLI for CivitAI.

 It is recommanded on Amazon Web Services, Microsoft Azure, Google Cloud Platform.